matovius/moments/README.md

 # Moments

-The note-taking app for capturing your thoughts.
+The note-taking and journaling app for capturing your thoughts and keepiing track of your daily life.
 We're currently in alpha.